codewithlindsay/codewithlindsay/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >-
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      ## Hi I'm Lindsay!
+I was born and raised in Salt Lake City, Utah, which is where I'm currently located.
     media:
       type: ImageBlock
       url: /images/about.jpg